scross01/prometheus-klipper-exporter/example/README.md

 Example docker deployment
 =========================

-Example deployment of Grafana, Prometheus and the premetheus-klipper-exporter for collecting and viewing the 3d printer metrics that can be deployed using docker compose.
+Example deployment of Grafana, Prometheus and the prometheus-klipper-exporter for collecting and viewing the 3d printer metrics that can be deployed using docker compose.

 ```mermaid